 The Dangers of Dasani Plain Waters

 Despite the relative healthiness of Dasani enhanced water products, their plain bottled water is less safe.
 Dasani does not bottle natural spring water; instead, they package tap water (from a public source).
 In order to purify this tap water, they add magnesium sulfate, potassium chloride, and salt, all of which have potentially harmful side effects.

 Magnesium sulfate is especially dangerous for pregnant women as it can cause serious birth defects to unborn fetuses.
 Potassium chloride is actually a chemical used in lethal injections and can cause negative side effects such as muscle weakness, diarrhea, nausea, and cardiovascular problems.

 While the salt added to Dasani water is not necessarily harmful, it can cause those who drink the water to consume much more sodium than their maximum daily recommended intake.
-That said, water is still water and is one of six essential nutrients humans need to live.
+That said, water is still water and is one of the six essential nutrients humans need to live.
 There are, however, many healthier alternatives to Dasani water in which don’t contain any extra additives.

 Possible short-term side effects

 Ingredients to be aware of

 - tap water